Simi Valley & Ventura County

 • Freestanding tub and separate walk-in shower

-• Heated flooring and towel warmers
+• Heated flooring and premium towel warmers

 Most Requested Upgrades in Thousand Oaks

 The #1 request from Thousand Oaks homeowners: converting a dated tub/shower combo into a walk-in shower with frameless glass and a built-in bench.
 The second most common: replacing a single vanity with a double in the master bathroom.
-Both of these upgrades require plumbing changes but deliver the biggest impact on daily life and resale value.
+Both upgrades require plumbing changes but deliver the biggest impact on daily life and resale value.

 We're also seeing a surge in heated flooring requests in Thousand Oaks, especially in the hillside homes where tile floors can feel cold in winter mornings.
 At $8–$15/sq ft installed, it's a relatively affordable luxury that adds real comfort.
+Digital shower valves (allowing you to set exact temperature) are also trending, particularly in premium neighborhoods like North Ranch and Dos Vientos.

 What Affects Your Bathroom Remodel Cost in Thousand Oaks?

-Bathroom Size
+Bathroom Size & Layout

 Plumbing Changes